Workplace relations in the screen industry

-Currently, most workers in New Zealand’s screen sector are contractors who cannot challenge their employment status.
+Currently, most workers in New Zealand’s screen industry are contractors who cannot challenge their employment status.
 They are therefore not entitled to employment rights, including the right to negotiate working conditions collectively.

-In 2018, the Government brought together industry, business and worker representatives to design a model that allows collective bargaining in the screen sector.
-In June 2019, the Government has largely agreed to their recommendations, and is now drafting legislation to implement them.
+In 2018, the Government brought together industry, business and worker representatives to design a model that allows collective bargaining in the screen industry.
+The Screen Industry Workers Act 2022 implements their recommendations.

-- Whether a screen sector worker is a contractor or employee will continue to be determined solely by the type of written agreement they have.
-In practice, this means workers can carry on as contractors, with the continued flexibility this provides.
+- Whether a screen production worker is a contractor or an employee is determined solely by the type of written agreement they have.
+A “screen production worker” is a person involved in the creation of films, programmes, commercials and games.

-- A tiered dispute resolution system will support parties to resolve issues that may arise, including access to mediation and facilitation.
+- A tiered dispute resolution system supports parties to resolve issues that may arise, including access to mediation and facilitation.

 For more information about the changes, you can contact us at email@example.com.